PostHog/posthog.com/contents/blog/product-engineer-tools.md

 Many infrastructure-as-a-service companies exist, including the big ones like Google Cloud, AWS, Cloudflare, Heroku, and Azure.
 There are many alternatives to these that product engineers might prefer because of their deployment speed and tailored use cases (such as serverless or edge computing).
 These include [Netlify](https://www.netlify.com/), [Render](https://render.com/), [fly.io](http://fly.io), [Vultr](https://www.vultr.com/), and [Railway](https://railway.app/).

-A trend that appeals to product engineers is bringing the code framework and infrastructure closer together, optimizing both for each other.
+A trend popular among product engineers is bringing the code framework and infrastructure closer together, optimizing both for each other.
 The best example of this is [Vercel](https://vercel.com/), which also develops the [Next.js](https://nextjs.org/) framework popular with product engineers.
 Vercel helps deploy highly performant frontend code fast and is tightly integrated with Next.js to maximize benefits from the framework's design.

 ![Vercel and Next.js](../images/blog/product-engineer-tools/vercel.png)
 <Caption>The benefits of integrating infrastructure and code from Vercel and Next.js.</Caption>